elastic/logstash/qa/README.md

 ## Acceptance test Framework

-Welcome to the acceptance test framework for logstash, in this small readme we're going to describe it's features and the the necessary steps you will need to follow to setup your environment.
+Welcome to the acceptance test framework for logstash, in this small README we're going to describe it's features and the necessary steps you will need to follow to setup your environment.

 ### Environment setup and Running Tests